alyxdeburca/csnotes/docs/Ethics and Computing.md

 					- Data-sets reflect the structures of society and
 					- Society is unequal
 				- Data aggregation is any process whereby data is gathered and expressed in a summary form.
 When data is aggregated, atomic data rows - typically gathered from multiple sources are replaced with aggregated totals
+				- What can we do about these inaccuracies and biases?
+					- Regulate training data sets
+					- Data cooperatives to design training data from scratch
+				- This should make algorithmic decision making
+					- More transparent
+					- More representative
+					- More respected and trusted